-Every month my husband and his friends get together for a “guys’ night.”
-Much like I can count on the sun rising and setting each day; I can count on guys’ night.
-Each month I find myself having mixed emotions regarding his excitement as well as commitment to this time with his friends.
-He and the guys plan an outing and end up getting together and going out while us wives stay at home caring for our children.
+Every month my husband and his friends get together for a “guys’ night,” and I’ve got to be honest with you: each month I find myself having mixed emotions regarding his excitement as well as commitment to this time with his friends.
+Regardless, he and the guys plan an outing and get together every 30 days while us wives stay at home caring for our children.

 What are your thoughts ladies?
 Does your significant other go out with friends and leave you behind?

 And a special thanks to Aaron, Michael, and the rest of you guys, who shall remain nameless, who shared your perspective on guys’ night.